Keyboard shortcuts

 Session 1: Understanding chip design

 Have you ever wondered what powers the millions of electronic devices around you?
 Which electrical component kickstarted the digital revolution?
-Starting with transistors, then gates, logic blocks and ending with entire chips, the semiconductor industry is an amazing feat of humanity.
+Starting with transistors, then gates, logic blocks and culminating in entire chips, the semiconductor industry is an amazing feat of humanity.
 Chips, or Application Specific Integrated Circuits (ASICs), are hidden everywhere: in Huawei cell towers, in Samsung RAM memory controllers, and Apple’s M-series chips.
 They are so ubiquitous yet they are nearly forgotten and overlooked.

 The basics

 So, how’s it all done then?
 First, let’s get some terminology sorted.
 Chip design, is also known as IC design, IC being short for integrated circuit.
 You’ll see ASIC thrown around as well, which means the same thing, and expands to application-specific integrated circuit.
+While ASIC is an all-encompassing term, it is commonly used to distinguish a chip from a general-purpose processor, even though a CPU is itself a kind of ASIC.
+An ASIC is just a chip that performs one particular task.

 The key piece of intuition here is to grasp the layers of abstraction involved.
 Very roughly, the layers are: